 Falmouth Chamber of Commerce & Visitor Center, Falmouth, Cape Cod, MA

 Kicks on Route 66

-Over the course of the last few months, Pontiac has welcomed tour company operators and tour promoters from all across the globe.
+Over the course of the last few months, Pontiac, Illinois has welcomed tour company operators and tour promoters from all across the globe to experience Route 66.
 There have been folks from Spain, Germany, China, and other countries.
 In June, one of these guests told us that at a recent international travel industry trade show, he was told that if he was putting together a Route 66 tour for his European clients, making the trip to Pontiac, Illinois was a “must do” assignment.
 After spending an afternoon exploring our museums, murals and Abraham Lincoln heritage sites, that tour manager told Pontiac Mayor Bob Russell that he now understood why everyone he spoke to sang the praises of Pontiac.
 “It is one of the cleanest, nicest and most friendly towns I have ever visited,” he commented.

 Ellie Alexander, Pontiac (IL) Tourism